dscoduc/PowerShellOnlineSigningService/ReadMe2.md

 * RemoteSigned
 * Unrestricted

 The **Resticted** level is the default execution policy which does not allow the execution of scripts in favor of only allowing interactive execution.
+Operational requirements will likely not allow for this execution policy level.

 The **AllSigned** level only allows the execution of scripts and configuration files that are signed by a trusted publisher.
+A more practical alternative to Restricted, AllSigned should be the execution policy that is configured in a secure environment.

 The **RemoteSigned** level allows the execution of scripts and configuration files downloaded from communication applications that are signed by a publisher that you trust.

 Finally the **Unrestricted** level allows the execution of any scripts without requiring the script to be signed.
+This is the most insecure execution policy level since it provides no protection from maliciously modified scripts.

 For a more detailed description of PowerShell signing visit Scott Hanselman's page on [Signing PowerShell Scripts](http://www.hanselman.com/blog/SigningPowerShellScripts.aspx)